hphelion/documentation/migration-overview.md

 ---
 layout: default
-title: "HP Helion Cloud Services: Overview of Transitioning from Version 12.12 to 13.5"
+title: "HP Helion Public Cloud Services: Overview of Transitioning from Version 12.12 to 13.5"
 permalink: /migration-overview/

 ---
-# HP Helion Cloud Services 12.12 to 13.5 transition overview
+# HP Helion Public Cloud Services 12.12 to 13.5 transition overview

-This page provides you with information to help you transition from version 12.12 to 13.5 of the HP Helion Cloud services.
+This page provides you with information to help you transition from version 12.12 to 13.5 of the HP Helion Public Cloud services.
 This overview covers the following topics and tasks:

 * [Before you begin](#BeforeYouBegin)
 * [Transitioning data for ephemeral instances](#Ephemeral)